Why Onboarding is an Issue You Can’t Afford to Ignore

 You may meet every recruiting and hiring goal you set, but if you can’t keep the physicians you hire longer than a few years, you’ll never be able to out-recruit your losses.
 It’s not unusual for a hospital to lose half the physicians it recruits over 5 years.
 As frustrating as that statistic is on the surface, this attrition is also costly.
 Consider how much your organization spends to recruit and hire a single physician.
 Add the cost of a guaranteed salary during the new physician’s ramp-up time.
 Then consider the loss of revenue an unfilled position creates.
 This adds up to a number most hospitals can’t afford to bear.

 An effective onboarding process can also reduce the time required for a physician to come off guarantee by increasing referrals and effectively marketing that physician.
-When Geisinger Health System started their onboarding program, an average new physician averaged nine months to reach 60th percentile McGladrey benchmark for productivity, (the productivity benchmark included work Relative Value Units, collections, patient visits and panel sizes.)
+When Geisinger Health System started their onboarding program, an average new physician averaged nine months to reach the 60th percentile McGladrey benchmark for productivity (the productivity benchmark included work Relative Value Units, collections, patient visits, and panel sizes.)
 In just 2 years, they reduced that average from 4-9 months.
 The reduced ramp-up time saved the health system $9.6 million over 3 years.

 5 Reasons Physicians Leave